vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 mahā́n, triṣṭúb nūnám or triṣṭúm nūnám.

 a\.
-In practice, the conversion into a nasal is almost invariably made in the manuscripts, as, indeed, it is by the Prātiçākhyas required and not permitted merely.
+In practice, the conversion into a nasal is almost invariably made in the manuscripts, as, indeed, it is by the Prātiśākhyas required and not permitted merely.
 Even by the general grammarians it is required in the compound ṣáṇṇavati, and before mātrā, and the suffix maya (1225): thus, vān̄máya, mṛnmáya.